Notes on the Modern Meta (Early 2026)

 Lines to Win

-- Urza's Saga constructs
+- Urza's Saga constructs.

 Maindeck Interaction

-- Metallic Rebuke
+- Metallic Rebuke protects the game plan

-- Engineered Explosives is surprisingly versatile
+- Engineered Explosives is extremely versatile

 - Aether Spellbomb